Tina-Gh/Machine_Learning/README.md

   <b> *23_Classification_Model Selection_....ipynb:</b>

-  All the "23_Classification_Model Selection_....ipynb" algorithems were written for the breaset cancer dataset "Data.csv", in order to comapre their performance.
-And the result was that the "Kernel SVM (SVC) Classifier" IN THIS VERY CASE, became the winner! (with accuracy of about 95% and the non-linear kernel = 'rbf')
+  The highest accuracy occored with "Decision Tree Classifucation" algorithm for the breast cancer dataset "Data.csv"!
+But for a sales dataset "Social_Network_Ads.csv", the best algorithm became "Kernel SVM (SVC) Classification".
+Therefore the winner of the which-algorithm-is-the-best-so-far-in-accuracy for this breast cancer dataset "Data.csv" is "Decision Tree Classification"!
+Hats off!
+Buuuut ofcourse it is NOT always the same case! the best chosen algorithm differes for different datasets and applications.